olegasivakov/ep-2/README.md

 All data of standartized messages should be securely transferred; in common case, it means that data should be encrypted, but the blockchain ```contract``` should process data despite that encryption.
 It means that one of particular tasks is to create an ```object``` that can be processed with contract uzing **zero-knowledge** approach to data processing.

+Solving our issues with data processing, we have to make improvements to the node that can parse standartized message, translate it to the `blockchain` standard, and vice versa after the message was processed with transaction.

+**2. Connections and cybersecurity**

+Blockchain is a network of untrusted nodes; it means that we don't need to monitor network security issues when the transaction was signed and sent to blockchain.
+But, we have to build a strong security for network between off-chain information systems and ethnode, including node itself.

-Ethnode is running on the single device (PC or server), or in the Docker container.
+Typically, Ethnode is running on the single device (PC or server), or in the Docker container.
 It can recieve CLI or RPC (HTTP, WS, IPC) requests using Ethereum native format.
 Ethnode can broadcast signed externally-formed transactions to blockchain network; it is also available to sign transactions when method ```personal_unlockAccount()``` previously called.

+**3. Data formats**

+**4. Sender, receiver, customer identities**

 ### DOD